-When I started using email marketing for my business I struggled with writing emails.
+When I started using email marketing for my business, I struggled with writing emails.
 They always seemed too salesy.
-To vague.
+Too vague.
 No clarity.

 Then I started learning how to write emails.

 From what I learned, here are the 11 tips for writing better emails that I use today.

 If you want to have any chance of your readers engaging with your email copy, it needs to be something that they want to read.

 The subject line plays the most important role in encouraging your recipients to open your email.
 Even if they know you, the subject lines determines whether they read now or wait until later.
 This could reduce the chances they’ll open it if they do wait.

 Just as the headline in a news article, blog post or website landing page draws the reader in, a well-crafted subject line is he bait that entices the subscriber to open the email.
 Nothing happens until the email is opened.

 Writing good emails does take time and practice.

 The three questions you should be asking yourself before starting to write your email are: